ma-alvarado/PagerankRepo/README.md

-# Pagerank Project

-In this project, you will create a simple search engine for the website https://www.lawfareblog.com .
+In this project for my data mining course, I created a simple search engine for the website https://www.lawfareblog.com .
 This website provides legal analysis on US national security issues.

-**Due date:** Sunday, 13 September at midnight

 ## Task 1: the power method